pytorch/torchtune/docs/source/examples/checkpointer.rst

 of models and model builders
 `here <https://github.com/pytorch/torchtune/tree/main/torchtune/models>`__.

-We hope this tutorial provided a deeper insight into the checkpointer and associated utilities in torchtune.
-Happy fine-tuning!
+We hope this deep-dive provided a deeper insight into the checkpointer and associated utilities in torchtune.
+Happy tuning!